How does the process work?

 Next we’ll sit down together and work through your wants as they apply to your needs.
 Bells and whistles are often alluring, but sometimes they can distract your customers from the actual goal, which is promoting your business and increasing your bottom line.
 Also, having every feature available to a potential webpage today might sound like a good approach, but you’ll want to keep your budget in mind as well.
 We can work together to figure out the solution that will work best for your particular needs.

-After we know what elements your site will require, I’ll sit down and produce a rough draft prototype.
+After we know what elements your site will require, I’ll present you with a design.
 This will allow you to have something physical to look at and critique, as well as provide direction for future tweaks.
-You can study the prototype and let me know what needs changed, what you’re not sure of, and what you like in particular, so that we can move forward.
-After that discussion I’ll go back and create a secondary design (if necessary) and present that to you.
-Typically, because of our previous discussions and good, open communication, no more than two prototypes are necessary.
-Of course, we won’t move forward until you’re satisfied, so we’ll repeat the process again if you still aren’t ready to move forward.
+You can review the designs and let me know what needs changed, what you’re not sure of, and what you like in particular, so that we can move forward.
+After that discussion I’ll go back and tweak as necessary.
+We’ll keep the communication open and repeat the process until you’re satisfied.
+Typically, because of our previous discussions and good, open communication, no more than two rounds are necessary.
+Still, we won’t move forward until you’re satisfied, so we’ll repeat the process again if you still aren’t ready to move forward.

 Step 4.
 In Preparation